LucasJMO/E6Plus/classes/Barbarian.md

 **Improved Healing**: A 4th level barbarian gains an enhancement to their natural healing abilities.
 Every time a barbarian rests they recover an additional hit point per hit die.

-**Unshakeable**: A 5th level barbarian who is reduced to between -1 and -9 hit points automatically becomes stable and is not disabled (they are not limited to a single move or standard action each round).
+**Unshakeable**: A 5th level barbarian who is reduced to between 0 and -9 hit points automatically becomes stable and is not disabled (they are not limited to a single move or standard action each round).
+Additionally, a barbarian with 0 or fewer hit points recovers 1 hit point per two levels (rounded up) per round, up to a maximum of 3 hit points per round at 6th level.

 **Greater Improved Healing**: A 6th level barbarian's healing improves even further, letting them recover 1 hitpoint for every 60 minutes spent out of combat.